Aalst Carnival

 Aalst Carnival features lively parades with floats, marching bands, and participants in elaborate costumes.
 The parades wind through the streets of Aalst, attracting both locals and visitors.

-The "Gilles" are central figures; they are costumed characters wearing vibrant suits with feathered hats, wax masks, and wooden footwear.
+The "Gilles" are central figures; costumed characters wearing vibrant suits with feathered hats, wax masks, and wooden footwear.
 The Gilles perform traditional dances and participate in various events throughout the carnival.

 One distinctive feature of the Aalst Carnival is the throwing of oranges by participants on the floats to the crowd.
 While in some places, throws may include candies or trinkets, Aalst has a tradition of using oranges as throw items.